rancilio-pid/clevercoffee/README.md

 https://youtu.be/KZPjisOEcQ4

 ## Version
-Version 3.1.2 was the last major version for ESP8266, there will only be bug fix releases for this platform from there on.
+With Version 3.2.0 we bring the last major release with support for ESP8266 and ESP32.
+There will only be bug fix releases for ESP8266 from there on.
-All releases with new features will only target the ESP32.
+Further development, with new features, will only be done for ESP32.
+"master" branch contains the current developmet only for esp32.
+"master-esp8266" branch contains last version for ESP8266 and ESP32.

 ## What is possible after installation into your espresso machine?
  * Control of the brew temperature with an accuracy of up to +/- 0,1°.